sjcross/CleavageSiteInvestigator/README.md

 ```
 pip install biopython
 ```
-3. Open "main.[]()py" file in "src" folder and edit filepaths on lines 11-24 to point to local files
+3. Open "main.[]()py" file in "src" folder and edit filepaths on lines 13-39 to point to local files.
+There needs to be a reference sequence, a cassete sequence and one ("OTHER") or two ("SANGER") test sequence files.
+The mode is set on line 41 and must be either "Seqtype.OTHER" or "Seqtype.SANGER".
 4. From command line, navigate to "src" folder and run "main.[]()py"
 ```
 python main.py